kabandr/docker/README.md

 # Docker Compose Services

-A repository containing Docker Services I frequently use for development and testing.

-This repository contains Docker Compose files for various services and containers.
+This repository contains Docker Compose files for various services and containers I use frequently for development and testing.
 You can find detailed setup instructions and configurations for each service in their respective directories.

 ## Services